 Underpinning all of this, are a range of curriculum topics which have strong links to the British Empire and British Values.
 In following the new RE curriculum all pupils will learn in detail about key faiths and through this learning they will be taught to show respect for those faiths.
 Through History pupils are taught about significant periods in British History and are encouraged to identify these in chronological order.

 The school follows British events such as Remembrance Day celebrations and all pupils and staff join in these events along with governors in the school.
-We support local and national charities in their events, for example Red Nose Day, Jeans for Genes day.
+We support local and national charities in their events, for example Red Nose Day.
 This develops an understanding of how we work together to support our communities and help those in need.

 THIS IS OUR SCHOOLS STATEMENT ON HOW WE TEACH BRITISH VALUES